What to do

 Prevent unneeded contact between people

 Encourage customers to order by phone or online.
-Ship, deliver, or do curbside pickup and dropoff if you can.
+Ship, deliver, or do curbside pickup and dropoff.

 Close any self-serving food bins and buffets to customers.
 Containers and cup lids should be provided by staff, and not for customers to grab.
 Customers may not use self-sampling areas.

-Restaurants with outdoor dining should only serve alcohol to patrons at the same time as meals.
+Restaurants should only serve alcohol to patrons at the same time as meals.

 Encourage customers to only handle items they will buy.
 Fitting rooms should be closed off, or cleaned regularly.
 Clothing should be cleaned after a customer tries it on and returns it.